 - Well respected organization

-- I don't like it that anybody with a ANY college degree can now take the CSCS exam.
-When I became a CSCS, you had to have a college degree in a health related field.
+- I don't like it that anybody with ANY college degree can now take the CSCS exam.
+When I became a CSCS, you had to have a college degree in a health-related field.
 Now, you can have a degree in accounting and obtain the CSCS certification.
-I understand many like this but in my opinion, this water-downs the quality of the cert.
+Eventually, the NSCA is going back to requiring a college degree for CSCS candidates.

-- The NSCA says writing a book counts as the same number of continuing education units (CEUs) as writing a magazine article.
-Baloney!
+- When it comes to getting re-certified, the NSCA counts book writing and magazine article writing in the same category.
+They are not the same.
 It takes me over 2 years to write a book and about 2 hours to write a magazine article.
-They are NOT the same.
-The NSCA also groups books and magazine articles in the same category.
-This makes it harder for me to get recertified.
-Again, this is baloney!
+This makes it harder for me to get re-certified.
+This is baloney!